LlmLaraHub/docs-vitepress/features.md

 # Features

 Below is a list of features to consider as you start using LaraLlama.io

+But there are so many day to day tasks right now that you might discover can be used here.
+One article talks about this [LLM Integration Levels and your Business, it does not have to be all or nothing!](https://medium.com/@alnutile/llm-integration-levels-and-your-business-it-does-not-have-to-be-all-or-nothing-98fd841b3c0b) and how to test out these use cases for your day to day work.

 ## Collection